boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

 ### Raw

-* The Raw option allows you to pass a raw query JSON string via a custom connector configuration file.
+* The Raw option allows passing a raw query JSON string via a custom connector configuration file.
-* Only when the method attribute is set to "POST" is this property applicable.
+* This property is only applicable when the method attribute is set to **POST**.

-* You can also hide the raw option by setting the isHidden property to true.
+* The Raw option can be hidden by setting the isHidden property to true.
 * Setting the isHidden property to true will hide the request body UI along with the title label.

 >**Note :**
->* It's an optional parameter whose default value will be **none** if the value is not given.
+>* It is an optional parameter with a default value of **None** if no value is provided.
->* Make sure the JSON content is **stringified** content.
+>* Ensure that the JSON content is properly **stringified**.

 **Sample**